sghpjuikit/player/README.md

 #### Performance

 - Memory consumption is usually worse compared to native applications.
 Normally i have get about 250-450MB, but it depends on use case.
 Lots of widgets will eat more memory.
 Handling large pictures (4000^2 px) on large monitors can also rapidly increase memory consumption (but picture quality stays great).
 32-bit is more effective (64-bit effectively doubles memory consumption), so there will only be a 32-bit version for now.
-- Using shadows on text or icons (in custom skins) can severely impact performance, but that is a common issue.
+- Using shadows on text or icons (in custom skins) can severely impact performance, but that is a prevalent issue not specific to this application.
 - Visually big tables (full-hd and beyond) with lots of text can impact performance

 ## Download & Use